hirayoki22/Dynamic-Table/README.md

 # Overview
-This app consists of a dynamic table that provides the ability to add/modify columns and rows, edit cell values, have typed columns, and several others, and was built using vanilla JS and CSS, no libraries allowed.
+This app consists of a dynamic table that provides the ability to add/modify columns and rows, edit cell values, have typed columns, and several other functions.
+It was built with vanilla ES6 and SASS.

-When launching the app for the first time, a popup confirmation will appear asking whether to load a blank sheet, which starts off with a single column that has a single row, or to load some mockup fake data.
-This popup will not showup again unless the object dynamic-table entry is removed from Local Storage.
+When launching the app for the first time, a popup confirmation will appear asking whether to load a blank sheet, which starts off with a single column that has a single row, or to load some preset data.
+This popup will not showup again unless the object dynamic-table entry is removed from Local Storage in the browser.

 The table uses a very simple data structure: